 - Brief explanation (200 words or less) discussing how this project serves as a capstone or culminating experience for your Evergreen education.

 - A budget section sufficiently detailed for reviewers to know the specific expenses for which reimbursement will be sought and to determine if those expenses are in accord with the intent and limitations of the fund, intent of the project and College policy.

-Criteria: The application must be complete and provide evidence that the project idea is well developed and will likely serve as a meaningful culminating or advanced experience that is well aligned with the students' overall Evergreen education; it must also indicate that the proposed activities, work product, and budget are reasonable, and are consistent with fund guidelines and College policy.
+Award Criteria: The application must be complete and provide evidence that the project idea is well developed and will likely serve as a meaningful culminating or advanced experience that is well aligned with the students' overall Evergreen education; it must also indicate that the proposed activities, work product, and budget are reasonable, and are consistent with fund guidelines and College policies.

 Note: for applicants enrolled in the Master of Environmental Studies program, please apply directly through the MES program.

 Please note: If your request is approved, you must submit receipts for reimbursement no later than the end of the quarter for which the award is given.
 If you have questions about whether your project would be appropriate, review the detailed guidelines, email us at firstname.lastname@example.org or visit the Academic Deans Office, Lib 2002.